top of page

 "Located in Fantasy Park, 1/4 mile east of Las Vegas Boulevard North and Washington Street in Las Vegas, Nevada."

-The disappearance of this marker is likely due to the complete revitalization of downtown Las Vegas - specifically, the corridor of Las Vegas Blvd north of Tropicana.
-This would be, well anything, along the corridors of Frank Sinatra and Dean Martin Drives, including N. Las Vegas Blvd. present-day.
+The disappearance of this marker is most likely due to the complete revitalization of downtown Las Vegas - specifically, the corridor of Las Vegas Blvd north of Tropicana.
+This would be just about anything from the northern edges of the Strip nearest to I-15 and the routes of today's Frank Sinatra and Dean Martin Drives and N. Las Vegas Blvd.
 Both the Nevada Department of Transportation and the SHPO have been informed about this marker, but nothing has been done to replace it.

 Take a look at Fantasy Park here!

 For a short time, Fantasy Park even housed a small statue commemorating the Old Spanish Trail!
-The growth of the downtown area quickly overwhelmed Fantasy Park when Clark County Roads and the NDOT renovated this intersection sometime in the late 90s - decimating the little park and the marker along with it.
+32 was fairly short-lived.
+The growth of the downtown area quickly overwhelmed Fantasy Park and things were a done deal when Clark County Roads and the NDOT renovated this intersection sometime in the late 90s decimating the little park and the marker along with it.
+We aren't quite sure of the exact dates between the marker's disappearance and construction, but this has been a trending pattern for every single Clark County MIA.

 March 2009

-To double my chances, I even offered them my driver's license ... and even my truck title (yes, I was that committed) as collateral to prove that I wasn't a fiend.
-The attendant interrupted boldly with the following:
+3. To double my chances, I offered them my driver's license and even my truck title (yes, I was that committed) as collateral to prove that I wasn't a fiend or somebody with malintent.

 "Only state officials are allowed through the gates.
 You have to leave."

 With that said, I contacted fellow marker hunter, Gary Bodell from the Lincoln County Branch NDOT, a state official who has had access to the Grant Sawyer Building in the past.
-Turns out at least my experience wasn't in vain.
+It turns out at least my overly zealous plan wasn't in vain.
 He emailed me a few days later stating...

-Later, I uncovered a rumor/email from a fellow hunter that Marker 32 was "probably lying in a rubble pile at a nearby Clark County maintenance station near Grant Sawyer."
-However, I found this to be highly unprobable considering that the marker is a rare "Classic" plaque which would need to be removed from the concrete slab.
-The slab would ultimately be destroyed.
-The location of this maintenance station is located near the Oasis Trailer Park just a few blocks east of Grant Sawyer and the former Fantasy Park.
+Later, I uncovered a rumor/email from yet another fellow hunter, Lisa B., that Marker 32 was "probably lying in a rubble pile at a nearby Clark County maintenance station near Grant Sawyer."
+However, I found this to be highly improbable for three reasons.

-In my opinion, this would entail too much effort on account of the road department during the fairly expedious renovation.
+3. Lastly, in my opinion, the time needed to remove the plaque for safekeeping, especially with the plaque being so small and insignificant, would entail too much effort on account of the road department during this fairly expedious renovation.

-• A week later, I researched the Nevada State Archives back home in Carson City to shed if even a tiny bit more light on this case.
-What I found, however, was extremely vague.
-Apparently, the builders of the complex tried to "work around the sign" (1995) probably knowing full well that if the marker was destroyed, it would never again be replaced.
-By more or less connecting the dots (or in this case, apples for tomatoes), this notion is promising considering the builders' reluctance to rid of the marker!
+• About two weeks into the first stages of the demolitions of Fantasy Park, I learned that builders of the complex tried to "work around the sign" (1995) probably knowing full well that if the marker was destroyed, it would never again be replaced.
+By more or less connecting the dots, this notion is promising considering the builders' reluctance to rid of the marker!
+Fellow hunter Lisa B. could've been onto something!

-• Given the historic importance of the Old Spanish Trail and recent makeovers for many markers throughout the state, Marker 32 might have been resurrected in some form, most likely either via a metal plaque or some other type of plaque located somewhere among the busy bustle of downtown Vegas.
-The problem is, I've never met a person who could truly find a needle in a haystack, especially when the haystack is as extravagant as downtown Las Vegas!
+• Given the historic importance of the Old Spanish Trail and the recent makeovers for many markers throughout the state (such of Nevada's 150th sesquicentennial in 2015), Marker 32 might have been returned in some form ... maybe a metal plaque or some other type of plaque located somewhere among the 750,000 humans in downtown Vegas alone.
+We just don't know, and I've never met a person who was ever truly able to find a needle in a haystack, especially when the haystack is as extravagant as downtown LV.

 Until Marker 32 finds its way back onto the downtown scene, pay your respects to this very old historic marker- one representative of our state's first great transport.